ucdavis-bioinformatics-training/2022-Jan-Introduction-to-the-Command-Line-for-Bioinformatics/cli/software.md

 ---

 **8\.** There is a problem, however.
 The "export" command will only work for this session.
 If you log out and log back in, you will have to do it again.
 Let's make it so that the export command happens automatically when you log in.
 In order to do this, we need to edit the ".bash_profile" (or sometimes ".bashrc") file.
-Use the "nano" editor to edit the file, which is located in your home directory:
+Use the "nano" editor to edit the file, which is located in your home directory (if it doesn't exist, this will create it):

 	nano ~/.bash_profile